ostaptadei/PO/README.md

 WebdriverIO, mocha and chai libraries need to be installed to run this project

-- To do that use console
+- To do that use
   - npm i chai
   - npm i mocha
 - To run test script enter in console "npx wdio run test/wdio.conf.ts"